 Executive Summary

-• Community Impact: Up-to-date data directly supports family life and urban resilience.
+- Community Impact: Maintained open data supports family life and urban resilience (verify the latest update date on the portal).

 Why We Care